Car: EPA πŸ‡ΊπŸ‡Έ

 πŸ’‘ High-Level Description:

 The Environmental Protection Agency (EPA) of the United States has a long-standing tradition of overseeing and addressing the environmental impacts stemming from various industrial sectors.
 Within the realm of transportation, the car sector holds prominence due to its vast reach and consequential emissions.
-Recognizing the need to curb emissions from cars, the EPA devised a robust methodology to estimate and monitor CO2 emissions from automotive sources.
+Recognizing the need to curb emissions from cars, the EPA devised a robust methodology to estimate and monitor COβ‚‚ emissions from automotive sources.

-EPA's approach to the car sector isn't just about numbers; it integrates a holistic view, considering elements such as vehicle design, fuel type, driving conditions, and even technological innovations in emission control.
-The underlying goal of this methodology is not only to measure but also to incentivize the adoption of cleaner and more efficient automotive technologies.
+EPA's approach to the car sector isn't just about numbers; it integrates a holistic view, considering elements such as vehicle design, fuel type, driving conditions, and technological innovations in emission control.
+The underlying goal is not only to measure but also to incentivize the adoption of cleaner and more efficient automotive technologies.
 By ensuring a precise evaluation of emissions, the EPA aims to influence policy and regulatory measures, promoting a sustainable transportation future for the country.

-Sample API Request
+Sample API Requests

 {

-"expand": [
+"expand": ["items"],

 "items": [